-Figure 1 - Annual Housing Delivery between 2006 and 2024
+Figure 1 - Annual Housing Delivery between 2006 and 2025

-- 4.8 In the three years assessed as part of the HDT 2022, a total of 557 homes were delivered, consisting of 200 in 2019/20; 230 in 2020/21 and 127 in 2021/22.
-These 557 homes were delivered across 125 sites, the majority of which were small sites of less than five units (98 sites | 78%).
-A further 15 sites delivered between five and 9 units, and 8 sites delivered between 10 and 24 units.
-The largest development was for 73 homes. - 4.9 Housing completions in the Borough have been delivered via a range of development types.
-Over the plan period, 'New build' schemes have contributed the highest number of homes (29%); however Figure 2 shows that the majority of these have been delivered early in the plan period, due to the completion of final phases of development at Sovereign Harbour, and on the completion of two large sites in 2013/14.
-Changes of Use have also contributed 27%, whilst Redevelopments accounted for 23% and Conversions for 21%. - 4.10 Over the last nine years since 2014 there has been a strong trend towards changes of use, which has delivered 44% of homes over this period at an average of 75 homes per year.
+- 4.8 In the three years assessed as part of the HDT 2023, a total of 535 homes were delivered, consisting of 243 in 2020/21, 127 in 2021/22 and 165 in 2022/23.
+These homes were delivered across 111 sites, the majority of which were small sites of less than five units (91 sites | 77%).
+A further 15 sites delivered between five and 9 units, and 12 sites delivered between 10 and 24 units.
+The largest site was for 51 homes. - 4.9 Housing completions in the Borough have been delivered via a range of development types.
+Over the plan period, 'New build' schemes have contributed the highest number of homes (28%); however Figure 2 shows that the majority of these have been delivered early in the plan period, due to the completion of final phases of development at Sovereign Harbour, and on the completion of two large sites in 2013/14.
+Changes of Use have contributed 27%, whilst Redevelopments accounted for 22% and Conversions for 20%. - 4.10 Over the last ten years since 2014 there has been a strong trend towards changes of use, which has delivered 43% of homes over this period at an average of 74 homes per year.
 This trend has been particularly influenced by the changes to Permitted Development rights that have allowed offices to be converted to residential without the need for planning permission.

-Figure 2 - Completions by Development Type between 2006 and 2024
+Figure 2 - Completions by Development Type between 2006 and 2025

-4.11 As shown in Figure 3, the Town Centre neighbourhood has delivered the highest number of new homes since 2006 (1,116 net additional units), with the majority of these (84%) coming through Changes of Use and Conversion.
-The Town Centre has delivered a consistent number of homes every year, with an average of 62 net additional dwellings per year between 2006 and 2024.
+4.11 As shown in Figure 3, the Town Centre neighbourhood has delivered the highest number of new homes since 2006 (1,160 net additional units), with the majority of these (84%) coming through Changes of Use and Conversion.
+The Town Centre has delivered a consistent number of homes every year, with an average of 64 net additional dwellings per year between 2006 and 2025.
 It also highlights that the Town Centre is achieving its role as a priority growth area as envisaged by the Core Strategy.

-4.12 Figure 4 shows that over the last three years the two neighbourhoods of the Town Centre and Upperton have delivered the highest number of housing completions, followed by Seaside.
+4.12 Figure 4 shows that over the last three years the two neighbourhoods of the Town Centre and Seaside have delivered the highest number of housing completions, followed by Upperton.